 I hold degrees from Columbia University in the City of New York and from the University of Pennsylvania.
 My dissertation adviser was Paul Rosenbaum.
 I am married to a brilliant woman who is an attorney at Savant Systems, and we are raising two terrific sons.
-The elder has graduated college and works and lives in Pittsburgh, and the younger is in his junior year at Columbia University.
+The elder has graduated college and works and lives in Pittsburgh, and the younger is in his senior year at Columbia University.
+Both kids are in the midst of applying to graduate programs for Fall 2024.
 We live in Shaker Heights.
-I sing and act occasionally in community theater, and do lots of puzzles and play golf when I can.
+I sing and act occasionally in community theater including a musical this February, do lots of puzzles and play golf when I can.